jarun/nnn/README.md

 Copy the scripts of your interest from the [user-scripts](https://github.com/jarun/nnn/tree/master/user-scripts) directory and let `nnn` know the location:

-    export NNN_SCRIPT=/absolute/path/to/scripts_dir
+    export NNN_SCRIPT_DIR=/absolute/path/to/scripts_dir

-Use the run/pick script shortcut to jump to the script directory and pick a script.
+Use the run script shortcut to jump to the script directory and pick a script.
 Repeating the same shortcut cancels the operation and puts you back in the original directory.

-In case you need only one script:

-    export NNN_SCRIPT=/absolute/path/to/script

 If you have an interesting script feel free to raise a PR.